kavia-common/recipe-explorer-183464-183507/frontend_ui/README.md

 - Assets are served from `/assets` and images remain under `/assets/figmaimages/`.
 - The Sign In route is rendered full-bleed without the app shell header/footer to avoid CSS interference.

+## Shared Design Tokens (New)

+The recipe UI now consumes shared tokens from `assets/common.css`.
+These tokens are applied only to the recipe routes (`/app`, `/recipe/:id`) by importing `src/tokens-app.css` in `App.js`.
+All styles are scoped under `.app-shell` to avoid affecting the pixel-locked Sign In iframe.

+- Token import: `@import "/assets/common.css";`
+- Scope: `.app-shell { ... }`
+- Components and pages have been refactored to use tokenized colors, spacing, radii, shadows, and typography scale.

+To adjust the theme, update values in `assets/common.css` (for shared tokens) or adjust the semantic mappings inside `.app-shell` in `src/tokens-app.css` for the recipe UI.

 ## Environment Variables

 The app uses environment variables for future backend configuration.
 Copy `.env.example` to `.env` and adjust as needed.